Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Method

+and written back to the memory at \(\mathbf{r}^{(\ell)}_k\).
+Hence FRE does not force all high PSS responses to become stronger.
+It allocates an additional, sparse deformable examination to them, allowing feature interaction to recover missed targets while rejecting frequency-domain false alarms.

-\ding{184} \textbf{Reliability-Consistency-aware Fusion.} To obtain the target-relevant query for input into the transformer decoder, we design reliability-consistency-aware fusion (RCF), which adaptively integrates evidence from both the spatial and frequency domains based on their consistency and reliability.
-The core idea of this process is to emphasize embeddings where both domains provide coherent and confident cues while suppressing those that are uncertain or contradictory.
-Specifically, let $S_{spatial} \in \mathbb{R}^{H_f \times W_f}$ be the spatial confidence map obtained by applying a linear classifier to the enhanced encoder output features.
-We normalize $S_{spatial}$ to the range [0, 1] using the sigmoid function.
-For each candidate query at location $(u,v)$, we now have two normalized confidence scores: $S_{spatial}(u,v)$ and $S_{freq}(u,v)$.
-We design two key metrics to refine the confidence of target-relevant query: \begin{itemize} \item \textbf{Consistency} $\mathbf{C}$ measures the agreement between the spatial and frequency domains:
+\ding{204} \textbf{Reliability-Consistency-aware Fusion.} RCF integrates spatial and frequency evidence to rank target-relevant queries for the Transformer decoder.
+Let $S_{spatial} \in \mathbb{R}^{H_f \times W_f}$ be the sigmoid-normalized spatial confidence map obtained from the examined encoder features.
+Each candidate location $(u,v)$ has two normalized scores, $S_{spatial}(u,v)$ and $S_{freq}(u,v)$.
+We define two quantities: \begin{itemize} \item Consistency $\mathbf{C}$ measures the agreement between the spatial and frequency domains:

-\item \textbf{Reliability} $\mathbf R$ quantifies the confidence of the frequency prior itself, being highest when the score is near 0 or 1:
+\item Reliability $\mathbf R$ quantifies the confidence of the frequency prior itself, being highest when the score is near 0 or 1:

 \end{itemize} Finally, the confidence score $S_{final}$ for each query is calculated using the following fusion function: